 - megan smolenyak

-Analytics allows me to track other information about these keywords, including (1) how many pages were viewed by people who came to the site via a particular keyword; and (2) the bounce rate of visitors who came via a keyword.
+Having the ability to check google ranking for keyword and analytics allows me to track other information about these keywords, including (1) how many pages were viewed by people who came to the site via a particular keyword; and (2) the bounce rate of visitors who came via a keyword.
 Bounce rate is the percentage of people who exit a site from the first page they visit.
 So, for instance, for my first keyword “african american lives 2”, the average pages read was 2.4, and the bounce rate was 59% (which are both right around my average).
 What did I learn from my keywords?

 - Again, timely searches are important, as keywords #1, #9, #10, and #12 are all associated with Black History Month or the February launch of a new company (DNATraits).